395t/coding-assignment-week-8-vit-2/README.md

 ## Code
 We adopted the publicly available implementation of Peceiver by **lucidrains** from its [Github repository](https://github.com/lucidrains/perceiver-pytorch/).
-All of our experiment code can be found in the [**`perceiver`** directory](https://github.com/395t/coding-assignment-week-8-vit-2/blob/main/src/perceiver/).
+All of our experiment code can be found in the [`src/perceiver` directory](https://github.com/395t/coding-assignment-week-8-vit-2/blob/main/src/perceiver/).
 Below are commands to replicate our experiments.

 ```shell
 # Train Perceiver models.